MLS Cup 2010

-MLS Cup 2010, the 15th edition of Major League Soccer's championship match, was played between the Colorado Rapids and FC Dallas to decide the champion of the 2010 season.
-The championship was played at BMO Field in Toronto, Ontario, Canada on November 21, 2010.
-Colorado Rapids won 2–1 over Dallas on an own goal in extra time, as a shot by Rapids forward Macoumba Kandji was deflected on goal by Dallas defender George John.
-Played in Toronto, it marked the first time the league championship was played outside the United States.
-It was the fourth MLS Cup to match two teams from the same conference against each other, and the third to feature only Western Conference teams.
+MLS Cup 2010 was the 15th edition of the MLS Cup, the championship match of Major League Soccer (MLS), the top-flight soccer league in the United States and Canada.
+The match took place on November 21, 2010, at BMO Field in Toronto, Ontario, the first Canadian city to host the league's championship.
+It was contested by the Colorado Rapids and FC Dallas, both from the Western Conference, to determine the champion of the 2010 season.
+The 2010 edition was the fourth MLS Cup to feature finalists from the same conference.

+Colorado won 2–1 over Dallas on an own goal in extra time, as a shot by Rapids forward Macoumba Kandji was deflected on goal by Dallas defender George John.
 The match kicked off at 8:30 pm EST, and was televised by ESPN and Galavisión in the United States, and by TSN2 in Canada.

 As a result of their victory, the Colorado Rapids earned direct Group Stage berth in the 2011–12 CONCACAF Champions League.
 FC Dallas earned a preliminary round spot in the Champions League.